 All new gTLD operators will publish the dates and requirements of their sunrise periods at least 30 days in advance.
 When combined with the existing (30-day) sunrise period, this supports the goal of enabling rights holders to anticipate and prepare for upcoming launches.

-The BC supports the Strawman Solution’s conclusion that timing of the sunrise period is a matter of implementation, and does not require new policy development.
+The BC agrees with the Strawman conclusion that timing of the sunrise period is a matter of implementation, and does not require new policy development.
 Existing GNSO policy requires that the new gTLD program not "infringe on the legal rights of others".
 ICANN management and staff are required to deliver mechanisms to implement that policy, including determination of advance notice and duration requirements.

 The BC supports the Strawman Solution to require new gTLD registries to publish advance notice of their Sunrise periods.
 A 30-day advance notice will incrementally help businesses to anticipate and prepare for Sunrise registrations.
 While this is not exactly what the BC and IPC requested, it will be helpful to businesses who are participating in Sunrise registrations.

-However, this advance notice alone is not sufficient to enable businesses to manage as many as 20 simultaneous sunrise periods per week over many months.
+This support is offered in spite of the fact that advance notice alone is not sufficient to enable businesses to manage as many as 20 simultaneous sunrise periods per week over many months.

-In Feb-2012 the BC recommended extending sunrise to a mandatory 60 day period (suggesting that single-registrant TLDs could be excluded from this requirement).
+In Feb-2012 the BC recommended extending sunrise to a mandatory 60-day period (suggesting that single-registrant TLDs could be excluded from this requirement).
 For business registrants, a 60-day sunrise would be significantly more valuable than a 30-day notice followed by a 30-day sunrise.

 Moreover, the BC has consistently called for a standardized Sunrise approach to minimize the confusion and costs to registrants to participate in Sunrise across multiple new gTLDs.
 ICANN should have required new gTLD registries to standardize on common terminology, consistent processes, and mandatory best practices for sunrise registrations.
 If this standardization cannot be implemented now, the BC suggests that standardization be required in future rounds of new gTLDs.